kevincure/All-Day-TA/README.md

 # on Windows using Scoop (https://scoop.sh/)
 scoop install ffmpeg

+For Windows, this is three lines.
+1) Open a Powershell console (type Powershell in the search bar on Windows if you don't know how to find it)
+2) type "Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser"
+3) Type A for all and press enter
+4) type "Invoke-RestMethod -Uri https://get.scoop.sh | Invoke-Expression"
+5) type "scoop install ffmpeg"

 5) Create your settings.
 In your "virtual TA" folder, place all of your documents in the Documents subfolder.
 Open settings.txt in the main folder and edit.
-I would leave the last two entries as is:

 classname=Intermediate Football Theory
 professor=Rob Gronkowski and Tom Brady